MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 You've installed the Dynamics 365 Remote Assist app!
 You can get to the app by opening the environment and selecting the Dynamics 365 Remote Assist app.
 More information: [About Unified Interface for model-driven apps in Power Apps](/power-platform/admin/about-unified-interface)

 The next step is to [add users to the model-driven app](asset-capture-add-users.md) so they can interact with data in the Dataverse.

-## Troubleshooting

-### Can't enable Dynamics 365 apps

-If you aren't able to turn on the **Enable Dynamics 365 apps** toggle switch when you create an environment, ensure that you have an active Dynamics 365 Remote Assist subscription.
-You can view your subscriptions in the [Microsoft 365 admin center](https://admin.microsoft.com/).

-### Not enough capacity to create environments

-Environment creation requires at least 1 GB of available database capacity.
-Paid subscriptions of Dynamics 365 Remote Assist provide a default tenant entitlement of 10 GB of database capacity (if Dynamics 365 Remote Assist was your first Dynamics 365 subscription).
-More information: [New Dataverse storage capacity](/power-platform/admin/capacity-storage)

-### The Dynamics 365 Remote Assist app isn't showing up in the Power Platform admin center

-1. Check to ensure that you have an active Dynamics 365 Remote Assist subscription.

-2. Try assigning a Dynamics 365 Remote Assist license to your account from the [Microsoft 365 admin center](https://admin.microsoft.com) to force a license sync to occur.
-Wait five minutes, and then see whether the app appears in the [Power Platform admin center](https://admin.powerplatform.com).

-3. If the steps above don't resolve the issue, file a support request by going to the [Power Platform admin center](https://admin.powerplatform.com) > **Help + support** > **New support request**.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]